 Instructor: Roger Reynolds, University Professor, Music Department, UCSD

-Fellow: Aaron Helgeson, PhD Candidate, Fletcher-Jones Fellow, Music Department, UCSD
+Graduate Fellow: Aaron Helgeson, PhD Candidate, Fletcher-Jones Fellow, Music Department, UCSD

 The Arts Intern Group (AIG) Research Seminar

-The Arts Intern Research Seminar meet for three hours weekly.
+The Arts Intern Research Seminar meets for three hours weekly.
 Each Intern is expected to keep a daily journal regarding events in her/his workplace as well as the workplace environment itself.
 Over the weekend, these journal entries (having been discussed in Seminar) are molded into individual weekly reports.
 The purpose is to provide a basis in mind and discussion for an ongoing process of evaluation.
 This evaluation has at its center a multi-faceted examination of the relationship between each host institution’s avowed mission and what it actually does: how it sees itself, and how it is seen by others, by you.

 The seminar context allows for several significant outcomes: an evolving self-awareness about the nature of the Internship experience, the sharing of such evaluative processes between Interns (and therefore across different institutional landscapes), and the “socialization” of the members of the Arts Intern Group (AIG) itself, stimulating a higher level of collaborative potential and fostering group initiatives.
 Beginning with the 2011 AIG, it was decided to document the Seminar itself.
 This feature is reflected in single-page “portraits” of each Arts Intern that precede their individual essays in the final compilation of research papers.
-Each AIG, then, must find its documentarian.
+Each AIG, then, must find its documentarian(s).

 The Seminar goal is to produce a collection of complementary essays that are as distinctive as possible while highlighting shared themes, helping to insure that AIG participants continue to consider and to implement in their lives the experiences they have had in Washington: How do the Arts function in American institutions and society?
 What can be done to improve this always reformulating interface?